Alo81/YesWeDo/README.md

 Spirit Editor

 TODO:

+  Config file support (Set your paths, things like that).

   Separate out and properly organize objects by file.
 Eg, have parsing of spirit battle DB being done for the whole file.
 Abstract it out for all instances we want.